The Internal Revenue Service introduced a new

 "Improvements to the IRS fraud reporting system make reporting suspected wrongdoing easier and simpler and will address historic challenges that had prevented the IRS from making maximum use of the referrals it receives," said IRS CEO Frank Bisignano in a statement Thursday.
 "By reporting suspected tax fraud or scams, taxpayers play an important role in uncovering fraud and supporting the integrity of the nation's tax system."

-The new web page consolidates a number of IRS fraud-reporting options into a single, central location where taxpayers can report suspicious activity.
-The web page can be accessed by selecting the new 'Report Fraud' button on the IRS.gov homepage or at IRS.gov/SubmitATip.
-The IRS is encouraging taxpayers to report suspected tax-related wrongdoing as soon as possible to help the IRS address fraud and noncompliance.
+The new web page consolidates a number of fraud-reporting options into a single, central location where taxpayers can report suspicious activity.
+The web page can be accessed by selecting the new "Report Fraud" button on the

 The IRS is planning further improvements in its fraud reporting process, and said the new web page is only an initial improvement.
-Over the long term, the IRS intends to streamline fraud reporting by reducing forms, automating processes, and using modern case management software.
-The changes will address longstanding challenges faced by the IRS in using referrals.
+Over the long term, it intends to streamline fraud reporting by reducing forms, automating processes, and using modern case management software.
+The changes will address longstanding challenges it has faced in using referrals.
 The IRS believes that creating fewer work streams, simplifying how taxpayers submit referrals, and making processing of claims will improve how the agency uses referrals in years to come.

 Earlier this week, the Association of Certified Fraud Examiners held an online ACFE Government Anti-Fraud Summit in which it discussed the rise in fraud and how the government is combating it, as well as fraud within the government itself.